Home / Progressive Familial Intrahepatic Cholestasis

 lifestyle impacts

-Patients with progressive familial intrahepatic cholestasis generally affects infants and children causing patients to have difficulties growing and gaining weight also known as failure to thrive.
+Progressive familial intrahepatic cholestasis generally affects infants and children causing patients to have difficulties growing and gaining weight, also known as failure to thrive.
 This can result in developmental delays, learning disabilities, and behavioral issues later in life.

 what can I do?